jasonad123/gtfs-observatory/README.md

 ### No Feeds Showing

 Possible causes:

-1. Agency provider names don't match MobilityData records
+1. Agency provider names don't match Mobility Database records
 2. Feed locations aren't properly tagged in the database
 3. All feeds are marked as inactive

 ### Modal Not Opening

 Check browser console for JavaScript errors.
 Ensure:

 1. Modal script is properly imported
 2. Agency IDs match between cards and modals
 3. Dialog element is supported (modern browsers)